mszinte/amblyo_prf/README.md

-# Project name stereo_prf
+# STEREO_PRF
-#### Authors:
+## Authors:
 Adrien CHOPIN, Uriel LASCOMBES, Margot CHEVILLARD, Jian DING, Michael SILVER, Yasha SHEYNIN, Denis LEVI, & Martin SZINTE

 ## Project description

-Project in which we study the organization of the cortical visual system of a population of ambliopic patients.
+We study the organization of the cortical visual system of a population of ambliopic patients.</br>
+Here are listed all codes used to run and analyse this dataset.

 ## Data analysis